carlosaccp/carlosaccp.github.io/_pages/cv.md

 {% include base_path %}

-My full CV is available upon request; I am reachable via my email - cac19 (at) imperial (dot) ac (dot) uk.
+My full CV is available upon request; I am reachable via my email - carlosapmp (at) gmail (dot) com.
 Here is a brief overview of what I've done so far:

 Education
 ------
-- 2023-2024: MSc in Mathematical Sciences at the University of Oxford
+- 2023-2024: MSc in Mathematical Sciences at the Oxford University
 - 2020-2023: BSc in Mathematics at Imperial College London (Expected First Class Honours, Dean's List)
 - 2019-2020: BSc in Physics at Imperial College London (Transferred to Mathematics)
 - 2017-2019: A-Levels at [King's College Madrid](https://www.kingscollegeschools.org/) (A\*A\*A\*A\*B in Mathematics, Further Mathematics, Physics, Spanish and Chemistry respectively)